On the Wasserstein Geodesic Principal Component Analysis of probability measures: Introduction

 \section{Introduction}

 In this paper, we are interested in computing the main modes of variation of a dataset of absolutely continuous (a.c.) probability measures supported in $\R^d$.
 For data points living in an arbitrary Hilbert space, the classical approach defined by Principal Component Analysis (PCA) consists in finding a sequence of nested affine subspaces on which the projected data retain a maximal part of the variance of the original dataset, or equivalently, yield best lower-dimensional approximations.
 When dealing with a set of a.c. probability distributions, a natural choice is to identify the probability measures with their probability density functions and to perform PCA on these using the $L^2$ Hilbert metric.
-Unfortunately, as highlighted in \cite{cazelles2018geodesic}, the components computed in this manner fail to capture the intrinsic structure of the distributions of the dataset.
-Using the Wasserstein metric $W_2$ instead has proven to be a proper way to overcome these limitations, taking into account the geometry of the data.
+Unfortunately, as highlighted in \cite{cazelles2018geodesic}, the components computed in this manner fail to capture the intrinsic structure of the dataset: the projections onto the components most likely result in non-positive and un-normalized functions.
+Using the Wasserstein metric $W_2$ instead has proven to overcome these limitations by taking into account the geometry of the space of distributions.

 The Wasserstein metric endows the space of probability distributions with a \emph{Riemannian-like} structure, framing the problem as PCA on a (positively) curved Riemannian manifold.
-A first approach to solve this task, known as \emph{Tangent PCA} (TPCA), consists in embedding the data into the tangent space at a reference point, and applying classical PCA in this flat space \cite{fletcher2003statistics}.
-In the Wasserstein space, this approach is equivalent to using the linearized Wasserstein distance \cite{wang2013linear, boissard2015distribution}.
+A first approach to solve this task, known as \emph{Tangent PCA} (TPCA), consists in embedding the data into the tangent space at a reference point, and applying classical PCA in this flat space, as in \cite{fletcher2003statistics}.
 TPCA is computationally advantageous but can generically induce distortion in the embedded data, depending on the curvature of the manifold at the reference point and the dispersion of the data.
-A more geometrically coherent approach is \emph{Geodesic PCA} (GPCA) \cite{huckemann2010intrinsic, huckemann2006principal}, where principal modes of variations are geodesics that minimize the variance of the projection residuals.
-For a set of probability measures $\nu_1,\ldots,\nu_n$, the first geodesic component solves
+A more geometrically coherent approach is \emph{Geodesic PCA} (GPCA) proposed for Riemannian manifolds in \cite{huckemann2010intrinsic, huckemann2006principal}, where principal modes of variations are geodesics that minimize the variance of the projection residuals.
+Following this approach, the first geodesic component of a set of probability measures $\nu_1,\ldots,\nu_n$ in the Wasserstein space solves

 Interestingly, unlike in the Hilbert setting, this criterion is \emph{not} equivalent to maximizing the variance of the projections, which leads to a different notion of PCA on Riemannian manifolds (see \cite{sommer2010differential, sommer2014optimization}).